vapourer/GZPlay/README.md

 # GZPlay
-Interactive version (gcompvis) incomplete.
-Needed to back up.
+Interactive version (gcompvis) - currently only works with initial JWST selection of images.